How Museums Can Participate

 • Talk to other organizations about what they have done, and encourage them to join you in getting more prepared.

 1. Drop, Cover, and Hold On: As your staff and visitors to Drop to the ground, take Cover under a table or desk, and Hold On to it as if a major earthquake were happening (stay down for at least 60 seconds).
 Have everyone practice now so they will immediately protect themselves during earthquakes!
-(See this page for what to do if you are outside, driving, in a tall building, or other situations.
-See this page for what to do if you have a disability or an activity limitation.)
+(See this page for what to do if you are outside, driving, in a tall building, or other situations.)For people with disabilities or access and functional needs, download our preparedness guide (661 KB) PDF.

 2. If you have visitors in your museum on the day of the drill you should inform them about what will be happening so they can participate.
-If you have school groups visiting consider sending information about the ShakeOut to the group leaders before their visit on October 15.
+If you have school groups visiting consider sending information about the ShakeOut to the group leaders before their visit.

 3. While still under the table, or wherever they are, have your staff look around and imagine what would happen in a major earthquake.
 What would fall on them or others?
 What would be damaged?
 What would life be like after?
 What will your museum do before the actual earthquake happens to reduce losses and quickly recover?

-4. Finally, your museum can practice what your staff and others will do after the shaking stops.
+4. (Optional) Practice what your staff and others will do after the shaking stops.

 What we do now, before the earthquake, will determine what our lives will be like after.